UTSA-ICS/sid-server/doc/source/key_terms.rst

 ``Domains`` are a high-level container for projects, users and groups.
 Each is owned by exactly one domain.
-Each domain defines a namespace where certain an API-visible name attribute exists. keystone provides a default domain, aptly named 'Default'.
+Each domain defines a namespace where certain an API-visible name attribute exists. sidserver provides a default domain, aptly named 'Default'.

 In the Identity v3 API, the uniqueness of attributes is as follows: